ale-fra/musicbee-hardware/README.md

 - Tap-to-play card detection with debounce, backend notification, and serial logging.
 - Supports MFRC522 (SPI) and PN532 (I²C or SPI) NFC modules selected at compile time.
 - Wi-Fi connection management with automatic retry and optional mDNS discovery for `.local` backends.
+- Automatic OTA firmware checks on boot and every 24 hours with manifest-driven updates.
 - RGB status LED with success, error, and connectivity feedback patterns.
 - Optional debug HTTP server for remote visual testing and simulated card scans.